HPIC/MBP/README.md

 for image, label in dataloader:
     optimizer.zero_grad()
-    loss, output, ... = train_fn(model, criterion, x=image, label=label) # Condition-3
+    loss, *others = train_fn(model, criterion, x=image, label=label) # Condition-3
     optimizer.step()
 ```
-You can easily apply MBP to your DL training by following three conditions:
+You can easily apply MBP to your DL training by following three conditions [[see exmaple code](./examples/how_to_use.py)]:

-1. **Specify Tensor Names and Micro-Batch Size**: Use the `@mbp.apply` decorator to specify the tensor names to be split and the desired micro-batch size.
+1. **Specify Batch Names, Micro-Batch Size, and Target Device**: Use the `@mbp.apply` decorator to specify the batch names to be split, the desired micro-batch size, and the target device.
-2. **Return Loss Without Backpropagation**: Ensure the decorated function computes and returns the loss without calling `.backward()`.
-The MBP decorator will handle the backpropagation automatically.
+2. **Return Loss Without Backpropagation**: Verify that the decorated function returns the loss without calling `.backward()`.
+There is no need to call `.backward()` because the MBP decorator handles backpropagation automatically.
 Also, make sure that the loss value is the first item returned by the function decorated with the MBP decorator.
-3. **Define Tensors Explicitly**: Explicitly define the corresponding tensors in `key=value` format when calling the decorated function to apply MBP.
-If not specified, MBP will not be applied to those tensors.
+3. **Define Batches Explicitly**: Explicitly define the corresponding batches in `key=value` format when using/calling the function decorated with MBP.
+If not specified, MBP will not be applied to those batches.

 > ⚠️ **Caution:**
-> The function decorated with the MBP decorator returns the loss value for verification purposes only.
+> The function decorated with MBP decorator returns the loss value for verification purposes only.
 Do not call `.backward()` on this loss value, as the MBP decorator will handle the backpropagation automatically.
-See the example below:
+Do not follow the example below:
 > ```python
-> loss = train_fn(model, criterion, x=image, label=label)
+> loss, *others = train_fn(model, criterion, x=image, label=label)
 > loss.backward() # Don't try this!
 > ```